Refine by health condition

 Wake Forest University Health Sciences

-Jimmy Ruiz is a Hematologist Oncology provider in Winston Salem, North Carolina.
+Jimmy Ruiz is a Hematologist Oncology provider in Statesville, North Carolina.
 Dr. Ruiz is highly rated in 11 conditions, according to our data.
 His top areas of expertise are Lung Cancer, Non-Small Cell Lung Cancer (NSCLC), Pleuropulmonary Blastoma, Small Cell Lung Cancer (SCLC), and Gamma Knife Radiosurgery.
 Dr. Ruiz is currently accepting new patients.

 Syed Zafar is a Hematologist Oncology provider in Durham, North Carolina.
 Dr. Zafar is highly rated in 2 conditions, according to our data.
 His top areas of expertise are Gastroesophageal Junction Cancer, Lynch Syndrome, Cholangiocarcinoma (Bile Duct Cancer), Pancreaticoduodenectomy, and Myringotomy.